HamedHematian/Search-CSP-AI/README.md

 * [Sudoku](#Sudoku)

 ### Romania Map
+Finding the routes between two cities on Romania map based on a specific algorithm.

 ![Romania](https://user-images.githubusercontent.com/70624162/92299596-d658c300-ef68-11ea-86e3-31e40de44200.gif)

 ### N Queens
+This problem deals with putting N queens on a chess board such that there is no pair queens that threat each other.

 ![NQueens](https://user-images.githubusercontent.com/70624162/92299637-5f6ffa00-ef69-11ea-92ad-bcb0a27b5e8e.gif)

 ### 8 Puzzle
+Ordering 8 numbers in a 9 tile board.

 ![puzzle](https://user-images.githubusercontent.com/70624162/92300079-40736700-ef6d-11ea-83b5-863cdc4352ca.gif)

 ### Map Coloring
+This problem deals with coloring a map on a 2D plane with 4 colors, such that no adjacent states have the same color.

 * France Map
 * Australia Map